 Battle of Evesham

-The royalist forces led by Prince Edward defeated the forces of Simon de Montfort and killed de Montfort.
-Henry was released from prison.
+The royalist forces led by Prince Edward defeated the rebel forces and killed Simon de Montfort.
+King Henry was released from prison.

 Dictum of Kenilworth